Error Handling

 Effective error handling is crucial for building robust integrations with the Localpayment API.
 Understanding the different error types and their corresponding codes will help you diagnose issues promptly and implement appropriate solutions.

-Localpayment provides comprehensive error handling through standardized HTTP status codes and detailed error responses.
-This guide explains how to effectively handle errors in your integration to build resilient and user-friendly applications.
+We provide comprehensive error handling through standardized HTTP status codes and detailed error responses.
+This guide shows you how you can handle errors effectively so you can build a more resilient and user-friendly integration.

 Overview